DOCA NVMe Emulation Application Guide

 handle_create_io_sq():

-Based on the CQ ID argument provided in the command, the system first identifies the I/O entity to which the new SQ should be added.
+Based on the CQ ID argument provided in the command, the system first identifies the I/O entity to which the new Submission Queue (SQ) should be added.
 From this entity, it retrieves the associated

 nvmf_doca_pci_dev_poll_group.